 Sidney, BC V8L 1Y7

 The Act requires the Town to respond to your request within 30 days of receiving it.
-If your request is complex, we may extend this time within what the Act allows, but will inform you of this within 30 days.
-Sometimes our duty to protect someone's privacy or prevent harm means we are unable to meet your request for information.
-Please note you may request the Office of the Information and Privacy Commissioner to review any matter related to the Town's response to your request.
+We will make every effort to make the records available to you sooner, if possible.
+If your request is complex, we may extend this time within what the Act allows.
+Sometimes our duty to protect someone's privacy or prevent harm means you may not receive all information you requested, and if so you will be advised of the reasons for refusal.
+If you are not satisfied with the Town's response to your request, you have the right to request the Office of the Information and Privacy Commissioner to review the matter.

 The Act also provides for a municipality to charge a fee for certain costs of providing applicants with records.
 As per the Town’s Bylaw, fees may be charged and a 50% deposit required before a request is processed.
 For more information on this matter, please contact the Administration Department.